Types of Product Sense Questions in Data Science Interviews

 Finally, in the case of product designing questions, there is usually no right answer and it’s the thought process that counts.
 A good answer should define the target audience, mention the relevant Key Performance Indicators, describe all new data pipelines required for measuring impact and cover the most important edge cases.

-Also, check out our ultimate guide to product data science interview questions to find how to prepare for these questions before entering the interview.
+Check out our ultimate guide to product interview questions to find out how to prepare for these questions before entering the interview.
+Also, find all other types of interview questions you should prepare in this article "data science interview questions".